mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 {{<img src="screenjournal.png" max-width="800px" has-border="true" caption="[ScreenJournal](https://github.com/mtlynch/screenjournal) is like Goodreads but for couch potatoes." alt="Screenshot of my movie reviews on ScreenJournal">}}

 It's not quite ready for prime time yet, as the reviews are private, and it only supports a single user.
-Right now, it's only effective as a private movie journal for one person, but the next featue on my list is support for multiple users.
+Right now, it's only effective as a private movie journal for one person, but the next feature on my list is support for multiple users.

 User management is notoriously hard to get right, so I've always avoided rolling my own implementation.
 For the past few years, I've used my friend [David Toth](https://twitter.com/jupiterunknown)'s [UserKit](https://userkit.io) service to manage users.
 UserKit has been great, but it's not open to the public yet, which makes it impractical for other developers who want to run ScreenJournal on their servers.